The Costs Of Buying a Massachusetts Home

-There are a few other fees you might need to save for, depending on the home you are purchasing.
-These are the costs of buying a Massachusetts home that are essentially optional but certainly recommended.
+You might need to save a few other fees depending on the home you are purchasing.
+These are the costs of buying a Massachusetts home that is essentially optional but certainly recommended.

 - Radon in air inspection – Radon is an odorless gas that can cause lung cancer.
 Ask the seller if the home has been tested recently.
-If not it is probably worth testing for safety reasons.
+If not, it is probably worth testing for safety reasons.
 At-home tests can be gotten fairly cheaply, while a professional inspection with a monitoring machine can cost around $300.
-If radon is detected above 4.0 pCi/L it is recommended to get a radon mitigation system installed in the home.
-Generally this is a seller’s expense however there are no concrete rules that say a seller has to mitigate radon.
-If the seller will not agree to install a radon mitigation system expect to pay anywhere from $900-$1500.
+If radon is detected above 4.0 pCi/L, it is recommended to get a radon mitigation system installed in the home.
+Generally, this is a seller’s expense.
+However, there are no concrete rules that say a seller has to mitigate radon.
+If the seller does not agree to install a radon mitigation system, expect to pay anywhere from $900-$1500.
 The installation of said system is easy enough and highly recommended for safety.
 It is believed that radon in a home is the potential cause of lung cancer.
-In fact it is the highest cause among those who have never smoked cigarettes.
+In fact, it is the highest cause among those who have never smoked cigarettes.

-- Radon in water inspection – I am giving this it’s own category because many buyers forget about testing for radon in the water or are not informed by their Realtor that it is a good idea to check.
+- Radon in water inspection – I am giving this its own category because many buyers forget about testing for radon in the water or are not informed by their Realtor that it is a good idea to check.
 Removing radon from well water is far more costly than removing it from the air.
-Expect to pay $4000-$6000 removing radon from water depending on the type of system installed.
+Expect to pay $4000-$6000 for removing radon from water depending on the type of system installed.
 There are two types of systems worth noting.
-One is called a radon aeration system and the other a granular activated carbon system.
-An aeration is the preferred method of removal but also the more costly of the two procedures.
+One is called a radon aeration system, and the other a granular activated carbon system.
+Aeration is the preferred method of removal but also the more costly of the two procedures.

-- Mold Inspection – If the home has a history of leaks, a previously flooded basement or other moisture problems, mold testing may be in order.
+- Mold Inspection – If the home has a history of leaks, a previously flooded basement, or other moisture problems, mold testing may be ordered.
 This can cost between $250 and $350 for a qualified inspector who deals with mold testing.
-Typically the home inspector you hire will visually check for mold and if he or she sees something suspicious they will generally recommend follow up with a mold specialist.
+Typically the home inspector you hire will visually check for mold, and if he or she sees something suspicious, they will generally recommend follow-up with a mold specialist.
 Removing mold found in a home can be very costly.
 This is another expense that is common for the seller to remedy.
-Again it is not mandatory however so if you are stuck footing the bill the costs can vary tremendously based on the severity of the mold found.
+It is not mandatory, however, so if you are stuck footing the bill, the costs can vary tremendously based on the severity of the mold found.
 It is not uncommon to pay in the thousands for a medium to large mold removal.

-- Well water inspection – If the Massachusetts home you are buying is serviced by a well and not public water getting a well inspection is a very important consideration.
+- Well water inspection – If the Massachusetts home you are buying is serviced by a well and not public water getting a well inspection is a critical consideration.
 There are two aspects to testing a well.
-One is the quality of the water and the other is the quantity.
-Obviously the potability of the water is essential but so is having enough water.
-A qualified inspector will take a sample of water which will be sent to a laboratory specializing in water quality.
-A detailed report will be generated indicating the safety in drinking the water.
-The cost of a well quality test can vary but plan on spending at least a few hundred dollar.
+One is the quality of the water, and the other is the quantity.
+Obviously, the potability of the water is essential, but so is having enough water.
+A qualified inspector will take a water sample, which will be sent to a laboratory specializing in water quality.
+A detailed report will be generated indicating the safety of drinking the water.
+The cost of a well quality test can vary, but you should plan on spending at least a few hundred dollars.
 The quantity test will also run around $200 as well.

 - Massachusetts Title 5 – The title 5 inspection is just another name for a septic system inspection.
-This is cost that is born by the seller the majority of the time in a Massachusetts real estate transaction.
-There are certain occasions however where a buyer will need to pay this fee such as with some short sales or foreclosure purchases.
-If you are looking at these types of properties keep in mind there is a possibility you will be required to cover the cost.
-A good ball park to use would be $800-$1000.
+This is a cost born by the seller most of the time in a Massachusetts real estate transaction.
+However, there are certain occasions where a buyer will need to pay this fee, such as with some short sales or foreclosure purchases.
+If you are looking at these types of properties, keep in mind there is a possibility you will be required to cover the cost.
+A good ballpark to use would be $800-$1000.

 Miscellaneous Fees and Expenditures

-- Massachusetts homestead declaration – Declaring a Massachusetts homestead is an optional expense but one that is a very wise investment.
-A Massachusetts homestead declaration protects a homeowner for up to $500,000 of the equity in their primary residence in the event a lawsuit is brought against them.
-The fact that we live in a very litigious society makes this one of the cheapest forms of insurance you will find.
-Most attorney will charge $100-$125 to prepare and record the document.
-It is one of the least expensive Massachusetts home buying costs but also one of the most important!
+- Massachusetts homestead declaration – Declaring a Massachusetts homestead is an optional expense but a very wise investment.
+A Massachusetts homestead declaration protects a homeowner for up to $500,000 of the equity in their primary residence if a lawsuit is brought against them.
+We live in a very litigious society makes this one of the cheapest forms of insurance you will find.
+Most attorneys will charge $100-$125 to prepare and record the document.
+It is one of the least expensive Massachusetts home-buying costs but also one of the most important!

-- Moving expenses – Whether you are moving from an apartment or another home don’t forget to budget for your move.
-If you are going to be moving with help from family and friends that’s terrific.
-If not understand that hiring a moving company can be expensive.
+- Moving expenses – Whether you are moving from an apartment or another home, don’t forget to budget for your move.
+If you are going to be moving with help from family and friends, that’s terrific.
+If not, understand that hiring a moving company can be expensive.
 There is also a wide range of costs depending on how much you need to move.
-If you have a house full of furniture and other possessions plan on spending a couple thousand at least.
+If you have a house full of furniture and other possessions, plan on spending a couple of thousand at least.
 Take a look at these moving tips to help plan in advance of your move.
-By planning ahead your moving day will be far less stressful.
+By planning ahead, your moving day will be far less stressful.

 Additional Helpful Home Buying Articles

-- What are some of the additional home buying expenses besides the purchase of the house via Maximum Real Estate Exposure.
+- What are some of the additional home buying expenses besides the house’s purchase via Maximum Real Estate Exposure?